 Bright eyed and bushy tailed.
 Smiling.
 I handed my passport to the UAE Immigration Officer.
 He looked it over.
 He again looked it over.
 Then he called for another Immigration Official to come to his work station.
 They chatted.

-The second Immigration official beconned me to follow him.
+The second Immigration official beckoned me to follow him.
 I did as directed and was led into an office.
 We sat down.
 Me in a chair facing his desk.
 He behind his desk.
 He took out my passport and looking at it carefully he began:

 “Sir.
 You entered the UAE October 1st.
 Is this correct.?”